 - Let sit in the refrigerator for about 30 minutes before serving.
 This will allow the bread crumbs to soften and the flavors to meld.

-- Serve on a crusty bread, or to be extra healthy, in a lettuce roll.
+- Serve on a slice of crusty bread, or to be extra healthy, in a lettuce roll.

 Isn’t this vegan egg salad sandwich beautiful?